Chase Mortgage Review: Competitive Rates and a Generous Homebuyer Grant Program

 Chase has a number of options for refinancing your mortgage.

 You have two options for refinancing with a conventional loan: a rate-and-term refinance and a cash-out refinance.

 A rate-and-term refinance is a traditional refinance that replaces your current mortgage loan with one that has a shorter or longer term and/or a lower interest rate.
 It can also replace your fixed-rate loan with an adjustable-rate mortgage, or vice versa.

 The DreaMaker loan is available for rate-and-term refinancing only.

 Jumbo refinancing is subject to an 85% maximum loan-to-value ratio with no cash back.

 Rather than simply pay off your current loan balance with a new loan, you can use a cash-out refinance to borrow more than you need to repay your current mortgage balance — assuming you have sufficient equity.
 The cash you take out can cover a major expense or consolidate high-interest debt.

 Chase gives you several options for FHA refinance loans.
-A simple refinance is a standard rate-and-term refi, where you simply replace your current FHA mortgage with one that has a lower interest rate or a different term, or you switch a fixed rate for an adjustable or vice versa.
+A simple refinance is a standard rate-and-term refi, where you replace your current FHA mortgage with one that has a lower interest rate or a different term, or you switch a fixed rate for an adjustable or vice versa.

 A streamline refinance might be a little hard to qualify for, but it expedites the approval process by forgoing an appraisal, and in some cases, a credit check and income verification.